ColinSullivan1/nats-k8s/README.md

 ## Manual Testing

 There are a few hacky manual tests for sanity checking the NATS server and NATS streaming server installations.
-Tests are run a jobs in your Kubernetes cluster.
+Tests are run as jobs in your Kubernetes cluster.

 ### Build & install the docker images